rtCamp/docs.rtcamp.com/easydigitaldownloads-shmart-payment-gateway/index.markdown

 Shmart only accept payment in INR.
 Hence all the pricing of your product first need to convert into INR and then it will redirect towards shmart pyament page.

 For the conversion of any other currency to INR, we are using openexchangerate API (https://openexchangerates.org/) .
 By default, [https://openexchangerates.org/](https://openexchangerates.org/) provide free API if we are converting USD to INR.
+If your store using INR currency only, then openexchange API not required.

 If your live store running with any other currency like Euro, Yen, etc. Then you must need to purchase paid API from https://openexchangerates.org/.

 ## License Key